 Exceptions to the Residency Requirements:

-- Student is 21 years old and in good academic and student conduct standing prior to August 1 of the academic year.
+- A student is 21 years old and in good academic and student conduct standing before August 1 of the academic year.

-- Student has acquired 90 credit hours prior to August 1 of the academic year.
+- A student acquired 90 credit hours before August 1 of the academic year.

-- Student lives at home with a parent, legal guardian, sibling (over the age of 25), or a grandparent within a 40 mile radius of campus.
+- A student lives at home with a parent, legal guardian, sibling (over the age of 25), or a grandparent within a 40-mile radius of campus.
 Documentation may be required to demonstrate the relationship in addition to a copy of the current driver’s license of the parent, legal guardian, sibling, or grandparent with whom the student will reside.
-The student must live in the residence with the stated family member full time.
-The parent, legal guardian, sibling, or grandparent must have lived in the residence for at least one year preceding the date of first enrollment.
+The student must live in the residence with the stated family member full-time.
+The parent, legal guardian, sibling, or grandparent must have lived in the residence for at least one year before the first enrollment date.

-- Student has a documented disability, with a corresponding Reasonable Accommodation on file with the Vice President of Student Affairs.
+- A student has a documented disability, with a corresponding Reasonable Accommodation on file with the Vice President of Student Affairs.

 - A student is a military service veteran.

-- Student is legally independent, with documented proof provided.
+- A student is legally independent, with documented proof provided.

-- Student is married or has dependent children.
+- A student is married or has dependent children.

-- Student is enrolled solely in online courses.
+- A student is enrolled solely in online courses.

-If a student believes themselves to be in an exceptional circumstance, the student may submit a petition for an exception by the date listed in Due Dates/Timelines.
+If a student believes themselves in an exceptional circumstance, they may submit a petition for an exception by the date listed in Due Dates/Timelines.
 Contact Residential Life for more information.
-If a student decides to move off campus and does not meet one of the above exceptions, they will be charged for on campus housing.
+If a student decides to move off campus and does not meet one of the above exceptions, they will be charged for on-campus housing.